 - Required Time: 1 year

 Arkansas State University offers an online Master of Engineering Management degree that you can complete in one year.
-It is for any engineering professionals who want to work as engineering managers or pursue licensures.
-Students take seven-week long courses and don’t have to prepare a thesis to graduate.
+It is for any engineering professionals who want to work as engineering managers or pursue licensure.
+Students take seven-week-long courses and don’t have to prepare a thesis to graduate.

 This program at Trine University can be completed online, at your own pace, in as little as one year.
-It is for people with engineering skills who want a future career in management.
+It is for individuals with engineering skills who aspire to a future career in management.
 Courses cover topics that include business ethics, public speaking, decision-making, operations strategy, and marketing.

-- School Accreditation: WASC Senior College and University Commission
+- Accreditation: WASC Senior College and University Commission

 - Required Time: 13 months